bcye/structured-wikivoyage-exports/docs/types.md

 ## Publishing new versions

-Run [`npm version`](https://docs.npmjs.com/cli/v8/commands/npm-version) to bump the version and create a git tag, a new version will be published on npm when this tag is pushed to the repository
+Up version in package.json and create a new commit and tag it with "types/x.y.z", the version will be published when the tag is pushed to GitHub